 Speaking from a tactical business standpoint, it’s great to go viral on the internet.
 Even if it’s short-lived, it gets you fame and recognition as well as a hunger for doing better.
 But, it can often lead to people lusting after it alone and limiting their creativity.

 The expectation that everything you do henceforth should be as big as that one viral post is superficial and improbable.
 It is just not going to happen.
 So you spend your days trying to crack the code to the fame.
 Your content gets molded to fit the ‘viral code’, and it’s just downhill from there.

 Take Luis Fonsi’s hit song, for example.
 “Despacito” overtook “Gangnam Style” to become Youtube’s most popular video of all time.
 Fonsi had been singing professionally since 1998, with varying degrees of success, but Despacito made him a household name.
 Articles got written about him, he was trending on Twitter, and he got awards as well.
 All was good.

 And then the fame fizzled out.
 Fonsi didn’t even wait to do an album and released 2 singles at a few months’ intervals – only to see the usual lukewarm reception he got prior to Despacito.
 That’s how fickle fame is.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.